Leeming LUT Pro

 Setup Guide (PDF)

-Legacy v601 - 2019.04.03
+Legacy v601

 Tip Jar

-If you want to thank me beyond buying the LUTs, as more than a few of you have requested, you can now use the dropdown box below to select a tip amount and optionally write a short message in the text field below that as well.
+If you want to thank me beyond buying the LUTs, as more than a few of you have requested, you can now use the dropdown box below to select a tip amount and optionally write a short message in the text field.
 Thank you so much to all of you who send me lovely messages of appreciation - I'm always happy to receive them and it really is enough just to know I'm helping people achieve better colour for their cameras!
 But for those who really want to tip me extra for helping make their lives so much easier, you now have the option.
 Thank you! :)

 Tip Tip